joric/keycaps/README.md

 There's also a 2D editor, images taken from https://github.com/CQCumbers/kle_render.

+Also some ideas are taken from repository: https://github.com/getclacking/SA-profile-keys-3D-models

 All copyrights to resource files belong to their respective owners.